-Accordingly, green tea consists of about 4000 different active compounds, but the most vital health benefits of green tea come from a particular class of polyphenols called catechins.
+Accordingly, green tea consists of about 4000 different active compounds, but the most vital health benefits come from a particular class of polyphenols called catechins.

 Accordingly, a recent study confirmed that the polyphenols in green tea induce autophagy (Prasanth et al. 201915).

-Furthermore, the primary catechin epigallocatechin gallate (EGCG) in green tea can combat insulin-induced aging effects, type 2 diabetes, fatty liver, and lung cancer (Thielecke et al. 200916).
+Furthermore, green tea’s primary catechin epigallocatechin gallate (EGCG) can combat insulin-induced aging effects, type 2 diabetes, fatty liver, and lung cancer (Thielecke et al. 200916).

 Due to its degree of fermentation, green tea outperforms black tea as it contains more polyphenols.
-Thus, green tea is the better choice than black tea, not only concerning autophagy but also mortality in general (Kuriyama et al. 200617).
+Thus, green tea is a better choice than black tea, concerning autophagy and general mortality (Kuriyama et al. 200617).

 4. Olive Oil

-A recent study suggests that the anti-cancer properties of the most crucial antioxidant in extra virgin olive oil, oleuropein, occurs by inducing autophagy (Przychodzen et al. 201918).
+A recent study suggests that the anti-cancer properties of the most crucial antioxidant in extra virgin olive oil, oleuropein, occur by inducing autophagy (Przychodzen et al. 201918).